Mitchell Symons

 Mitchell Symons (born 11 February 1957) is a British journalist and writer.
-Born in London, he was educated at Mill Hill School and the LSE where he studied Law.
+Born in London, he was educated at Mill Hill School and the LSE where he studied law.
 Since leaving the BBC, where he was a researcher and director, he has worked as a writer, broadcaster and journalist.
 He was a principal writer for the early UK editions of the board game Trivial Pursuit, and has devised many television formats.
-He wrote an award-winning opinion column for the Daily Express.
+He wrote an opinion column for the Daily Express, for which he was named If It's In the News Columnist of the Year in 2002.